Reading matters, even to the smallest NICU baby.

 Michelle Worthington is an internationally published award-winning author of empowering picture books for children of all ages.
 We love her passion and we’re very grateful to have her on board!

 How to participate:

 How to get your hospital involved: Units are required to register to officially participate in the Read-a-thon in order to be eligible for prizes and to provide access to resources.
-Please register your hospital by the 21st of August by completing the form below.
+Please register your hospital by the 23 rd of August by completing the form below.
 Once complete, you will receive a Hospital stater pack and access to online resources to help you run the activity within the unit.

 How to win a prize for your hospital: Prizes are up for grabs for the hospital with the most number of books read and the most number of minutes read, so please make sure you have families logging their reading on the logging sheets provided.
 Once the Read-a-thon is complete, upload your logging sheets in the link below.
 Logging sheets must be uploaded by the 25th of September.

 Read-a-thon registrants will also have the opportunity to win some great prizes for the highest total number of books read and the highest total numbers of reading minutes! …so let’s get reading!